Skip to content

 Back to Blog

-high severity May 20, 2026 · scope unconfirmed
+high severity May 20, 2026 · 3 min read Unverified claim — what this is

 WNS Lowery Listed by qilin Ransomware Group

-On May 20, 2026, the qilin ransomware group added WNS Lowery to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On May 20, 2026, the qilin ransomware group added WNS Lowery to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
 The listing immediately placed the personal information of an unknown number of individuals at risk because WNS Lowery handles data for clients that ultimately touch ordinary households across the United States.

 Public reporting indicates the incident follows the group’s standard pattern: initial access, encryption of systems, and subsequent publication of stolen data when ransom demands are not met.
 The leak site entry dated May 20, 2026 states that internal files were exfiltrated, although the precise volume and full list of exposed data types have not been independently verified by third parties.
 Available reporting describes the victim as WNS Lowery, a firm whose client work includes services that process or store personal records.
 No official statement from the company had been widely circulated at the time of the listing.